Best Electric Toothbrush of 2021

-If you are searching for a new electric toothbrush and want to spend as little as possible, then we think the Fairywill Sonic Electric Toothbrush is a great option.
+If you're on the hunt for a new electric toothbrush and want to make the smallest dent possible to your wallet, we think the Fairywill Sonic Electric Toothbrush is a great option.
 This toothbrush is simple, comfortable to use, and delivered decent results in our cleaning test.
-It has 5 different cleaning modes and one of the best battery lives of the entire group.
+It has five different cleaning modes and one of the best battery lives of the entire group.

-However, this toothbrush didn't deliver the best cleaning performance in our tests compared to the top-tier rotation-oscillation models.
-We also found there are a few spots that can be a little more difficult to clean and the lack of a wireless induction charger to be a bit odd.
-However, despite its flaws, we think the Fairywill is a fine electric toothbrush for anyone shopping on a reduced budget.
+However, when compared to the top-tier rotation-oscillation models, this toothbrush didn't deliver the best cleaning performance.
+We also found that a few spots can be a bit more difficult to clean, and the lack of a wireless induction charger was a bit odd.
+However, despite its flaws, we think the Fairywill is a fine electric toothbrush for anyone shopping on a shoestring budget.

 Read Full Review: Fairywill Sonic Electric Toothbrush